 Stockholm is more than ever a natural base for tourism in the Baltic Sea region: the City offers extensive ferry services and is a popular port of call for cruise ships.
 Its location by the waterfront and closeness to the city centre makes it an attractive destination.

 Recent investments in the harbour area include a new and modern cruise terminal which has persuaded several shipping lines both to start and end their cruises there.
 At the same time, expansion of the freight and container port at Norvikudden in Nynäshamn, south of Stockholm, has given a further boost to Stockholm's status as one of the Baltic's leading port cities.

-The port area is to be modernised and concentrated to both piers: The Värtahamnen and Frihamnen piers.
-The Värtahamnen pier will expand and get one additional ferry quay.
-Building work at the pier started 2013 and the new pier will be finished by 2016.
+The port area has been modernised and concentrated to both piers: The Värtahamnen and Frihamnen piers.
+The Värtahamnen pier has expanded with an additional ferry quay.
+Building works at the pier started 2013 and the new pier was completed 2016.

 Development of the South Värtahamnen harbour area starts in 2019 containing new premises and around 1,000 new residences.

 Moving the container handling from the Frihamnen harbour to Norvikudden releases ground areas for future development in the area, including some 10,000 new workspaces.